-- a.
+a.
 Two students are at two ends of a room.
 One of the students claps softly but other student is unable to hear the sound.
 The student takes a long metal rod and asks his friend to put the ear on the rod at the other end.
 The student taps the metal rod with the same intensity and the sound is heard by his friend.
-What can be concluded by this observation? - (i) Particles in air are closer to one another to the sound travels faster. - (ii) Particles in air are farther from one another to the sound travels faster. - (iii) Particles in a solid substance are closer to one another so the sound travels faster. - (iv) Particles in a solid substance are farther from one another to the sound travels faster. - b.
+What can be concluded by this observation?
+[Hint: Particles in a solid substance are closer to one another so the sound travels faster.]

+b.
 A student learns that the sound travels in a waveform.
 The image shows the sound waves produced by a man and a woman.